CodingIdeas.ai

 • As a CTO, I want a weekly dashboard showing which engineers are shipping the riskiest code patterns, so that I can target coaching and prevent production incidents before they happen.

-• As a senior developer, I want AI review comments to explain why a pattern is problematic and suggest a specific fix, so that I can learn and fix the issue without waiting hours for a colleague to be available.
+• As a senior developer, I want AI review comments to explain why a pattern is problematic and suggest a specific fix, so that I can learn and resolve the issue without waiting hours for a colleague to be available.

 Done When